 Navigate to the Task Management view from the main menu on the left side.
 Select between several predefined views.

-New Task can be created, defined and assigned from any of these views by clicking the “New Task” button.
+New Task can be created, defined and assigned from any of these views by clicking the “New Task” button found at the top left corner.

 Task information can be viewed by double clicking any task line.
 The task will be presented in the context of the parent Activity.